 There’s no shortage of research into buying behavior and trends.
-Here are our top four insights about what buyers want:
+So here are our top four insights about what buyers want:

-Forrester says 60 percent of today’s B2B buyers prefer not to interact with a sales rep as the primary source of information, and 68 percent prefer to research on their own, online.
-In other words, buyers want information on products and services when they need it without having to go through a sales rep to find it.
+Forrester says60 percent of today’s B2B buyers prefer not to interact with a sales rep as the primary source of information, and 68 percent prefer to research on their own, online.
+In other words, buyers want information on products and services when they need it without going through a sales rep to find it.

-What’s more, B2B buying is rarely a solo activity anymore – most purchasing decisions are made by groups.
+What’s more, B2B buying is rarely a solo activity anymore – groups make most purchasing decisions.
 This means buyers need to be able to share information with their purchasing committee or team, and if they can share a link to your online resources, you’re making that task easier for them – they’ll remember that.

-- They want suppliers to help them accomplish something.
+2. They want industrial suppliers to help them accomplish something.

-It’s long been said no one wants a drill, what they really want is the hole.
+It’s long been said that no one wants a drill.
+What they really want is the hole.
 Prospects are more likely to ask for the outcome or application they seek than the specific tool or technology to get them there.
-If you can show your customers how you can meet their need with your product or service, you’re one step closer to their shortlist.
+If you can show your customers how you can meet their needs with your product or service, you’re one step closer to their shortlist.

-Buyers are open to options – otherwise they wouldn’t be doing research.
-That gives you the opportunity to provide videos, graphics, and easy-to-consume text to show why your product or service is the best path to their goal.
-In a manufacturing setting that might take the form a video of a worker retrieving parts from an automated storage system or a case study showing how a customer achieved 15 percent faster speed to market because of your technology.
+Buyers are open to options – otherwise, they wouldn’t be doing research.
+That allows you to provide videos, graphics, and easy-to-consume text to show why your product or service is the best path to their goal, in a manufacturing setting that might take the form of a video of a worker retrieving parts from an automated storage system or a case study showing how a customer achieved 15 percent faster speed to market because of your technology.

-The person who spends hours on Amazon.com reading reviews about coffee makers or running shoes is often the same person who is deciding which vendor to select for a new work project.
-It stands to reason that they would prefer a similar product research experience.
+The person who spends hours on Amazon.com reading reviews about coffee makers or running shoes is often the same person deciding which vendor to select for a new work project.
+So it stands to reason that they would prefer a similar product research experience.

-You’re probably familiar with the industries you serve, but demonstrating an understanding of individual companies and the roles within them is especially helpful.
-Content tailored to engineers, purchasers, decision makers, and others resonates better than a one-size-fits-all approach.
+You’re probably familiar with the industries you serve, but demonstrating an understanding of individual companies and their roles is especially helpful.
+Content tailored to engineers, purchasers, decision-makers, and others resonates better than a one-size-fits-all approach.
 Don’t stop there: use marketing automation or CRM software to track and engage with those who download your content and open your emails.
-Then you can research their companies and be prepared so you’re familiar with them when they reach out.
+Then you can research their companies and be prepared, so you’re familiar with them when they reach out.